Indians in Israel: Tourism

 Israel has a strict visa policy due to security fears.
 Nevertheless, Israel is a booming destination for Indian tourists and Israel has been courting increased tourism from India.
 Around 60,000 Indian nationals visited Israel in 2017, and 40,000 during the first half of 2018.
 In 2019, 75,000 nationals of India visited Israel.

 Conversely India is a very popular destination for young Israeli tourists.
 India is the leading destination for Israeli tourists.
 Around 40,000 Israelis visit India annually.

 Israel has gained sizable popularity among business travelers from India as well.
 Defense tourism has also been a growing niche as well.

-In 2024, the Indian ministry of foreign affairs said that it's embassy was in "constant contact" with 20,000 — 30,000 Indian nationals within Israel.
+In 2024, the Indian ministry of foreign affairs said that its embassy was in "constant contact" with 20,000 — 30,000 Indian nationals within Israel.